kar69-96/treasury-analytics-pipeline/README.md

   - FX Rates: `https://treasury-api-tawny.vercel.app/api/fx-rates`
   - Interest Rates: `https://treasury-api-tawny.vercel.app/api/interest-rates`

 Use this URL in Excel's "From Web" connector - no drivers needed!

-See **Option C** below for details.
+**Auto-Refresh**: After connecting, enable "Refresh data when opening the file" in connection properties so data updates automatically every time the file is opened.
+See **Option C** below for step-by-step instructions.

 #### Option A: Using Supabase REST API (If using Supabase)